ichlubna/BlenderLUTExporter/README.md

 LUT can be also used to simulate a different device look for the video.
 Another use is to save a color grading present for the given input so that it can be reused again in another project or even in a completely different editing software.
 Since LUT convert one color value to another, it depends on the input.
-When using a LUT to reproduce the same look, for example copying the same color grading preset, the input data need to be in the same color profile as the ones used when creating the LUT.
+When using a LUT to reproduce the same look, for example, copying the same color grading preset, the input data need to be in the same color profile as the ones used when creating the LUT.
 For example, using the same camera and the same color profile settings such as logarithmic (V-Log, N-Log, S-Log, ...) etc.

 ## Installation
-Simply donwload the `__init__.py` file, open Blender, go to the top menu, Edit, Preferences, Get Extensions, click the top right down arrow, click Install from Disk, and select the downloaded file.
+Simply download the repository, open Blender, go to the top menu, Edit, Preferences, Get Extensions, click the top right down arrow, click Install from Disk, and select the downloaded file.
 Then enable the add-on by clicking the checkbox at its name.

 ## Usage
+How to create and export LUT file in Blender?
 The add-on is available at right VSE panel next to the sequencer window with channels under the LUT bookmark.
 Fill output file with `.cube` extension.
 Set the desired resolution.